 Shopaccino offers some of the most versatile shopping cart software available today.
-The range of payment methods available is astounding and includes VISA, Mastercard, PayPal, COD (Cash on Delivery), and bank transfer.
+The range of payment methods available is very versatile and includes VISA, Mastercard, PayPal, COD (Cash on Delivery), and bank transfer.
 The excellent interface can also automatically calculate tax on transactions.

 Shopaccino has an integrated module for managing shipping, which allows you to set the areas where your store can deliver and manage postage costs.
 If your online shop offers free shipping, the module can implement this too.
 Customers can also create a virtual 'Wishlist' for products they may want in the future.

-The store interface has been praised for its simplicity, allowing merchants to upload images and product information.
+The store interface is simple and easy to use, allowing merchants to upload images and product information without any complications.
 There are even Android and iOS versions of the software to allow you to manage products on the fly.
-Shopaccino also offers online support from their friendly admin team.
+Shopaccino also offers online support.

 Ecwid promises to be the easy to add shopping cart solution that’s “as simple as adding a YouTube video.”
 It is designed to be added to a variety of platforms, including WordPress, Weebly, Instagram and Facebook sites.
 It’s quite popular with over 1.5 million sellers in 175 countries.

 Ecwid supports over 50 languages, and interfaces with in excess of 40 payment gateways.
 This solution offers a high level of security, and the company boasts that it’s: “A PCI DSS validated Level 1 Service Provider which is the gold standard for e-commerce solutions worldwide.”
 Powered by Amazon Web Services, it’s also designed to be optimized for mobile platforms, including smartphones.